 Baltimore County Human Relations Commission

-There are also MCHR offices in Hagerstown (Western Maryland), Cambridge, Salisbury (Eastern Shore), and Leonardtown (Southern Maryland).
+There are also MCCR offices in Hagerstown (Western Maryland), Cambridge, Salisbury (Eastern Shore), and Leonardtown (Southern Maryland).

 To file a claim with the EEOC, contact your local EEOC office below.
 More information about filing a claim with the EEOC can be found at the EEOC How to File page.

 Baltimore District Office

 EEOC has launched an online service that enables individuals who have filed a discrimination charge to check the status of their charge online.
 This service provides a portal to upload and receive documents and communicate with the EEOC, allowing for a faster transmitting period.
 Those who have filed a charge can access information about their charge at their convenience and allow entities that have been charged to receive the same information on the status of the charge.
 All of the EEOC offices now use the Digital Charge System.
 If you file on or after September 2, 2016, the Online Charge Status System is available for use.
 The system is not available for charges filed prior to this date or for charges filed with EEOC's state and local Fair Employment Practices Agencies.
 The system can be accessed at the EEOC website.
 If you do not have internet or need language assistance, you may call the toll-free number at 1-800-669-4000.
 For additional help, you may also call the toll free number to retrieve the same information provided in the Online Charge Status System.

 Do not delay in contacting the MCCR, EEOC or your county agency to file a claim.
 There are strict time limits in which charges of employment discrimination must be filed.
 In order for these to act on your behalf, you must file with the MCCR (or cross-file with the EEOC) within six months or the EEOC (or cross-file with the state agency) within 300 days of the date you believe you were discriminated against.
 Some of the county filing deadlines are as follows: